microsoft/PSRule/docs/commands/PSRule/en-US/Get-PSRule.md

 Only get rules with the specified tags set.
 If this parameter is not specified all rules in search paths will be returned.

+When more then one tag is used, all tags must match.
+Tag names are not case sensitive, tag values are case sensitive.
+A tag value of `*` may be used to filter rules to any rule with the tag set, regardless of tag value.

 ```yaml
 Type: Hashtable
 Parameter Sets: (All)